leisure-cloud/leisure-cloud/README.md

-### Welcome 🌲
+# 🕸️ Welcome 🕸️

-## About me:
+### About me:
-- 🌱 I'm currently learning C++ and web development.
+- 🕷️ I'm currently learning C++ and web development.
-- 🌱 I'm currently working on a discord bot.
-- 🌱 Fun fact: I like cats.
+- 🕷️ Fun fact: I love cats.

 <!--
 **leisure-cloud/leisure-cloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.